trinhoftheworld/Project-Descriptions-for-Review/Programming Foundations/Madlibs Game.md

 ### 1 - Game Review
 The reviewer will run the game and provide feedback on:

-* **Gane Basics**: Game has 3 or more levels.
+* **Game Basics**: Game has 3 or more levels.
 Each level contains 4 more blanks to fill in.

-* **Begining the Game**: Immediately after running the program, user is prompted to select a difficulty level from easy / medium / hard.
+* **Beginning the Game**: Immediately after running the program, user is prompted to select a difficulty level from easy / medium / hard.

   Once a level is selected, game displays a fill-in-the-blank and a prompt to fill in the first blank.

 * **Game Play**: When player guesses correctly, new prompt shows with correct answer in the previous blank and a new prompt for the next blank